Trion states and quantum criticality of attractive SU(3) Dirac fermions: Conclusions and outlook

+It is seen that the Hubbard interaction term in the SU(3) Hamiltonian Eq. \eqref{eq:hubbard} can be decoupled in the on-site color-flip channels via three auxiliary fields $s_{12}, s_{13}$ and $s_{23}$:

-which induces the systematic error of order ${\cal O}(\Delta\tau^2)$.
-As shown in Fig.~\ref{fig:supp:fig1}, we expand two side of Eq.~\eqref{eq:hs} on the \textit{on-site} Fock space and apply the error analysis about the diagonal terms of the matrices.
-Consequently, the QMC procedure in this work should be accurate in the intermediate interaction regime but debatable at the strong coupling.
+with a systematic error ${\cal O}(\Delta\tau^2)$.
+We expand Eq.~\eqref{eq:hs} in the \textit{on-site} Fock space, and plot the numerical error of the diagonal element as a function of $U$, as shown in Fig.~\ref{fig:supp:hs}.
+According to this correctness test, the HS transformation used in our work is accurate in the intermediate coupling regime ($U/t<10$) but debatable at very strong couplings ($U/t>10$).

-Next, we show that QMC using the decomposition of Eq.~\eqref{eq:hs} can avoid the sign problem.
-On the bipartite lattice, we arrange the flavor-orbital operators in two sublattices in such order: $A_{\alpha},A_{\beta},A_{\gamma};B_{\alpha},B_{\beta},B_{\gamma}$.
-Correspondingly, the effective single-particle Hamiltonian has the kind of structure, $H_k=\left( \right)$, where $K$ represents the hopping between two sublattices and $D_{A(B)}$ is a block diagonal matrix.
-Each block in $D_{A(B)}$ is an anti-symmetric matrix,
+Next, we prove that QMC simulations using the HS transformation of Eq.~\eqref{eq:hs} can avoid the sign problem.
+In the bipartite lattice, we arrange the color-orbital operators in such order: $(A_{\alpha},A_{\beta},A_{\gamma},B_{\alpha},B_{\beta},B_{\gamma})$, where $A$ and $B$ represent the two sublattices.
+Then, the Hamiltonian after the HS transformation takes the form of $H_s=\left( \right)$ where $K$ represents the hopping matrix between two sublattices and $D_{A(B)}$ is a block diagonal matrix.
+In particular, each block in $D_{A(B)}$ is an anti-symmetric matrix,